edina/redmine2gitlab/README.md

 ## Setup

-To install dependencies used by the script, run `yarn install`.
+To install dependencies used by the script, run `yarn setup`.

 ## Migration Steps